KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ```
      # This is a comment
 ```
-This next list summarizes the most important and most commonly used parts of the recipe syntax.
+This next list summarizes the most important and most commonly used parts of the Recipe语法.
 For more information on these parts of the syntax, you can reference the Syntax and Operators chapter in the BitBake User Manual.

 + ***Line Continuation (\)***: Use the backward slash (\) character to split a statement over multiple lines.
 Place the slash character at the end of the line that is to be continued on the next line:
 ```